jun-uen0/thai-learning/README.md

 ## Contribution

-Feel free to open issues and pull requests to enhance this application.
+Feel free to open issues and pull requests to enhance this application 😆😆😆

----

-これをREADMEとして記載することで、初めて使う人にもわかりやすく、またあなたの開発環境や実装意図が簡潔に伝わる内容になっていると思います！